‘Lady Ninja’ pummels assailant who attacked elderly friend

 The woman’s 67-year-old friend, Lorenza Marrujo, jumped into the fray and with a swift kick here, a finger-bending maneuver there and a couple of solid elbow smashes to the sternum it was all over.
 Police arrived to find him on the floor with one of Marrujo’s knees on his neck and the other on his chest.

-Marrujo, who likes to be called “Lady Ninja” and has a black belt in jiujitsu, said she was in her third-floor apartment Monday when she heard screams coming from a neighbor’s unit and went to investigate.
+Marrujo, who likes to be called “Lady Ninja” and has a black belt in jiu-jitsu, said she was in her third-floor apartment Monday when she heard screams coming from a neighbor’s first-floor unit and went to investigate.

 There, she said, she found a man attacking her 82-year-old friend, Elizabeth McCray.